 The step remaining to be taken in the development of these ciphers was to expand the "vocabulary," that is, the list of equivalents for frequently used words and syllables, the names of persons and places, parts of speech, and so on.
-This step was reached in Italy during the first half of the fifteenth century and became the prototype of diplomatic ciphers used in practically all the states of Europe for several centuries.
-One of seventy ciphers collected in a Vatican codex and used from about 1440 to 1469 is shown in figure 17.
-Note that the equivalents of the plaintext items are Latin words and combinations of two and three letters and that they are listed in an order that is somewhat alphabetical but not strictly so.
-I suppose that by constant use the cipher clerks would learn the equivalents
+This step was reached in Italy during the first half of the 15th Century and became the prototype of diplomatic ciphers used in practically all the states of Europe for several centuries.
+One of 70 ciphers collected in a Vatican codex and used from a pout 1440 to 1469 is shown in Fig. 17.
+Note that the equivalents of the plaintext items are Latin words and combinations of two and three letters, and that they are listed in an order that is somewhat alphabetical but not strictly so.
+I suppose that by constant use the cipher clarks would learn the equivalents almost by heart, so that an adherence to a strict alphabetic sequence either for the plaintext items or for their cipher equivalents didn't hamper their operations too much.
+In Fig. 18 there is much the same sort of arrangement, except that now the cipher equivalents seem to be digraphs, and these are arranged in a rather systematic order for ease in enciphering and deciphering.
+Now we have the real beginnings of what we call a one-part code, that is, the same list will serve both for encoding and decoding.
+These systems, as I've said, remained the prototypes of the cryptography employed throughout the whole of Europe for some centuries.
+The Papal States used them, and as late as 1793 we find them used in France.
+I wish here to mention specifically the so-called King's General Cipher used in 1562 by the Spanish Court.
+It is shown in Fig. 19.